Inequivalent contact structures on Boothby-Wang 5-manifolds

-\end{defn} \begin{rem} If $c_1(\xi)\neq 0$, the variables $z_1,\dotsc,z_n$ which generate the ring $\mathfrak{L}(X)$ do not all have degree zero.
-Hence $\mathfrak{B}(X,M)=\mathfrak{A}(X,M)/\mathfrak{L}(X)$, which is an algebra over $\mathbb{C}$, does not inherit a natural grading in this case.
-However, since the degrees of the variables $z_n$ are all multiples of $2d$, the algebra $\mathfrak{B}(X,M)$ has a grading by elements in $\mathbb{Z}_{2d}$.
-The images of the generators $q_{k,i}$ form generators for this infinite polynomial algebra and $Q_b$ is the set of generators of degree $2b$ mod $2d$.\footnote{This interpretation is due to K.~Cieliebak.} \end{rem} The following lemma shows that there is a relation between the cardinality of the set $Q_b$ of generators and the divisibility of the canonical class of the symplectic structure. \begin{lem} Assume that $d\geq 1$.
+\end{defn} The following lemma shows that there is a relation between the cardinality of the set $Q_b$ of generators and the divisibility of the canonical class of the symplectic structure. \begin{lem} Assume that $d\geq 1$.
 Then the set $Q_b$ is infinite if $d(K)$ divides one of the integers $b-1,b,b+1$ and empty otherwise. \end{lem} \begin{proof} Suppose $d(K)=\gcd(\Delta,d)$ divides one of the integers $b+\epsilon$, with $\epsilon\in\{-1,0,1\}$.
 Then the equation

 has infinitely many solutions $k\geq 1$ with $\alpha\in\mathbb{Z}$.
-Choose an integer $0\leq i\leq a$ with $deg\Delta_i-2=-2\epsilon$.
+Choose an integer $0\leq i\leq a$ with $\text{deg}\,\Delta_i-2=-2\epsilon$.
 Then

 for infinitely many $k\geq 1$.
 Hence these $q_{k,i}$ are all in $Q_b$.